transmitly/transmitly/README.md

 ```

 ### Next Steps
-_**(coming soon)**_ We've only scratched the surface.
+We've only scratched the surface.
 Transmitly can do a **LOT** more to _deliver_ more value for your entire team.
-Check out the wiki to learn more about Transmitly's concepts as well as check out our examples to help you get started fast.
+[Check out the wiki to learn](https://github.com/transmitly/transmitly/wiki) more about Transmitly's concepts as well as check out our examples to help you get started quickly.

 <picture>